jarl-tornroos/cloudfrontbeat/README.md

 #### Bind-Mounted Configuration

 One way to configure Cloudfrontbeat on Docker is to provide cloudfrontbeat.yml and GeoLite2-City.mmdb via bind-mounting.
-Note that the owner of the files has to be root in order work.
+Note that the owner of the files has to be root in order to work.

-In this example we'll pass the AWS credentials as environment variables from a file aws-credentials.list.
-The content of the file should look like this (Copy paste your keys into the file):
+In this example we'll pass the AWS credentials as environment variables from a file, aws-credentials.list.
+The content of the file should look like this (copy paste your keys into the file):

 ```bash
 AWS_ACCESS_KEY_ID=YOUR_KEY_ID